Normalisers of parabolic subgroups of Artin--Tits groups and Tits cone intersections: Tits cone intersection

-Recall from Proposition \ref{prop:locallyfinite} that the hyperplane arrangement $(\Cone(J)^\circ, \cH_J)$ in the interior of $\Cone(J)$ is a locally-finite hyperplane arrangement.
-We can therefore associate to it its complexified hyperplane complement $\cX_J^\CC$, which is defined as
+Recall from Proposition \ref{prop:locallyfinite} that the hyperplane arrangement $(\Cone(J)^\circ, \cH^J)$ in the interior of $\Cone(J)$ is a locally-finite hyperplane arrangement.
+We abuse terminology again just like in Notation \ref{not:complexified_complement} and refer to the space

-Note that when $\Gamma$ is spherical, we have that $\Cone(J)=\Theta_J$, and \begin{Remark} Since $(\Cone(J)^\circ, \cH_J)$ is a locally-finite arrangement in an open convex cone, one can also associate to it a Salvetti complex that is homotopy equivalent to $\cX_J^\CC$; see \cite[Section 3.1]{Paris_Kpi1}. \end{Remark}
+as the \textbf{complexified hyperplane complement} of the arrangement $(\Cone(J)^\circ, \cH^J)$.
+Note that when $\Gamma$ is spherical, we have that $\Cone(J)^\circ=\Theta_J$, and \begin{Remark} Since $(\Cone(J)^\circ, \cH^J)$ is a locally-finite arrangement in an open convex cone, $\cX_J^\CC$ has a finite CW-model given by the so-called Salvetti complex in \cite[Section 3.1]{Paris_Kpi1}. \end{Remark}

-Since $N(W,J)$ acts on $\Cone(J)$, and hence on $\Cone(J)^\circ$, we have a well-defined action of $N(W,J)$ on $\cX_J^\CC$, which is moreover free and properly discontinuous by Lemma \ref{lem:normaliseraction}.
-Thus the associated quotient map $\cX_J^\CC \to \cX_J^\CC/N(W,J)$ is a normal covering, which induces the following short exact sequence, generalising the one in \eqref{eqn:classicalSES} (where $Z \in \cX_J^\CC$):
+Since $N(W,J)$ acts on $\Cone(J)$, and hence on $\Cone(J)^\circ$, we have a well-defined action of $N(W,J)$ on $\cX_J^\CC$.
+Since the action of $N(W,J)$ on chambers is free by Lemma \ref{lem:normaliseraction}\eqref{item:freeonchambers}, the action of $N(W,J)$ on $\cX_J^\CC$ is both free and properly discontinuous.
+Thus the associated quotient map $\cX_J^\CC \to \cX_J^\CC/N(W,J)$ is a normal (i.e.\ Galois) covering of topological spaces, which induces the following short exact sequence, generalising the one in \eqref{eqn:classicalSES} (where $x \in \cX_J^\CC$):